 The rest of this letter contains pointers that will get you off on the right foot with your record keeping and be ready for tax time.

 As a new child care provider, you will find there is much to learn about managing your business.
 My first recommendation is to waste no time becoming acquainted with Tom Copeland.
 Tom is the national authority on the business of family child care with over 30 years experience.
 He has published many helpful family child care publications.
-All providers should have a copy of his Family Child Care Record-Keeping Guide.
-Subscribe to Tom's blog--his regular posts contain very valuable information--and check out Tom's training schedule.
+All providers should have a copy of his Family Child Care Record-Keeping Guide and pay attention to Tom's training schedule.
 He offers webinars that you can attend via your home computer, though if you are able to attend an in-person workshop, you won't be disappointed!

 From a tax perspective, your main focus should be getting a good record keeping system into place.
 Income tax will apply only to your business profit, which means income minus allowable expenses (including allowable home expenses).
 Therefore, carefully saving all receipts and recording all expenses is important.
 Even if you haven't started caring for children yet, keep track of the costs involved in getting your business started.
 Besides tracking expenses, you need a system to keep track of your work time.
 This means time spent in your home either caring for children or doing other business-related activities.